Salvatore Emanuel Borrelli

 Viola

-Thanks to collaborations with CIDIM, the Italian Ministry of Foreign Affairs, and the Accademia Chigiana, he has performed in cities such as Thessaloniki, Berlin and Bremen.
-In 2023, he was selected by William Coleman for a project at the Royal College in Stockholm.
+Thanks to collaborations with CIDIM, the Italian Ministry of Foreign Affairs and the Accademia Chigiana, he has performed in Thessaloniki, Berlin and Bremen.
+In 2023, he was selected by William Coleman for a project in collaboration with the Royal College Stockholm.
 He has participated in masterclasses with internationally renowned musicians, including the Kuss Quartet, Bruno Giuranna and the Jerusalem Quartet.

 In 2024, he joined the Motus Quartet in Vienna, led by Johannes Meissl, taking part in international projects in Tunisia, Taiwan and at the Musikverein.